pinzolo/spwd/README.md

 Input password is encrypted with AES-256 using your secret file.
 Decrypt and copy password to clipboard with `spwd copy <NAME>`.

+You can register master password with `spwd master` subcommand.
+If master password is registered, spwd requires master password on executing each subcommands.

 ## Screenshot

 [Screenshot](https://pinzolo.github.io/assets/img/20170928_spwd-sample.gif)